s-c-soma/RL_Project_FlappyBird_D3QN/README.md

 ## D3QN Network
 ![D3QN Network](https://cdn-images-1.medium.com/max/1200/1*FkHqwA2eSGixdS-3dvVoMA.png)

+### Training Procedure
+1. Source and Target networks are Dueling DQN networks – 3 CONV2D networks with Relu activation​

+2. The training method is used to train our q network for q values.​

+3. Update target network every time after q network is trained for tau times.​

+4. The Q values are predicted for currents state and next states by q network and target network respectively.​

+5. From the frequency of occurance of state value, the prioritized experience replay computes the priority and stores with (s,a,r,s')​

+6. Then we sample batch of experiences.
+These sample batches are tuple array of states, actions, rewards, next states, done and priority variable.(s,a,r,s',p)​

+7. Compute Temporal Difference Error for loss computation​

+8. Then we calculate the batch index and perform the update operation.
+Note that this update uses a double DQN update i.e instead of a max of q value of next state, we put q value predicted by the target network for action that has maximum q value according to q network in the next state.​

+9. The update equation is multiplied by done variables because for terminal state q value is always zero.​

+10. Then we train the model, update epsilon, and increment train step.

 ## Folder Structure and Files
     .
     ├── assets                                                  # Contains the required audio and image files